Why is that when people say it isn’t what it looks like, it’s always exactly what it looks like?

 That’s when he told me it isn’t what it looks like and that I need to let him explain.

-Before he could, his make-out partner screeched, “You have a girlfriend?” and turned a shade of green that would be nasty on anyone except her.
+Before he could, his make-out partner screeched, “You have a girlfriend?” and turned a shade of green that would have been nasty on anyone except her.

 So much for having an explanation.